grodansparadis/vscp/src/vscp/drivers/level2/rpigpio/docs/README.md

 ### Actions

 #### ON
+Set output pin(s)

-	action-parameter is comma separated list with pin to turn on. pins must be defined as an output.
+**action-parameter** is comma separated list with pins to turn on. pins must be defined as an output.

 #### OFF
-	Clear output pin.
+Clear output pin(s).

-	action-parameter is comma separated list with pins to turn off. pins must be defined as an output.
+**action-parameter** is comma separated list with pins to turn off. pins must be defined as an output.

 #### SET
 set output pin.

-    action-parameter is pin state in binary for (01010101) first 8 GPIO pins bit-array of eight bits (01010101) in binary
+**action-parameter** is pin state in binary for (01010101) first 8 GPIO pins bit-array of eight bits (01010101) in binary

 #### PWM
-	Generate hard/spoft pwm signal on output pin. action parameter is pin, pwm range value
+Generate hard/spoft pwm signal on output pin.

+**action parameter** is pin, pwm range value

 #### Frequency (sound)
 Generate a tone on an output pin action parameter is pin, frequency, duration

 #### Servo